 Schizophreniform disorder is a time-limited diagnosis that can be a precursor to developing or being diagnosed with schizophrenia.
 This diagnosis is usually given when you’ve been experiencing some symptoms of schizophrenia for longer than a month but less than six months.

 If you are affected by schizophreniform disorder, you may experience breaks from reality, hear voices, or exhibit other classic symptoms of schizophrenia.
 Symptoms should not be the result of using drugs or another psychological disorder.
 This disorder is on the schizophrenia spectrum and is one of the early ways that schizophrenia can be seen.
-But, being diagnosed with schizophreniform disorder doesn’t always mean that you will develop schizophrenia.
+But, a schizophreniform disorder diagnosis doesn’t always mean that you will develop schizophrenia.

-The symptoms of schizophreniform disorder are similar to the symptoms of schizophrenia.
+Schizophreniform disorder symptoms are similar to the symptoms of schizophrenia.
 Contact your doctor if you experience any of these symptoms.
-Some symptoms that are common to people with schizophreniform disorder include:
+Some common schizophreniform disorder symptoms include: